Course Program of Study (CPOS) Requirements

 Why This is Important

-Make Courses Count – Work with your Academic Advisor!
+Make Courses Count - Work with Your Academic Advisor

 It is essential that your major or any concentration are officially declared and reflected in your student record.
 If you have been planning to declare or change a major or concentration, but have not yet done so, you should consult your academic advisor immediately.

-Assumptions About Financial Aid Awards:
+Assumptions About Financial Aid Awards

-Financial aid awards assume that undergraduate students will enroll full-time and graduate students will enroll half-time in eligible coursework during Fall and Spring terms.
-Any enrollment level different than those assumed can create a recalculation of federal financial aid awards each semester.
+Financial aid awards assume that undergraduate students will enroll in full-time and graduate students will enroll half-time in eligible coursework during Fall and Spring terms.
+Any enrollment level different than those assumed can create a recalculation of federal aid awards each semester.
 However, in some cases, a student can enroll in less than the assumed hours listed above and still receive a portion of their financial aid.

 Keep Your Eligibility: